Washington State vs. Washington NCAA Football Odds, Plays and Insights | November 26, 2021

 Washington Stats and Trends

-- Washington has three wins against the spread in 11 games this year.

-- The Huskies have covered the spread twice this season when underdogs by 1.5 points or more (in five chances).
+- This season, the Huskies have just two ATS wins in five games as an underdog of 1 point or more.

-- Washington's games this year have hit the over on only two of 10 set point totals (20%).
+- Washington's games this season have gone over the total in only two out of 10 opportunities (20%).

 - Washington is 2-1 against the spread and 2-1 overall when the team notches more than 25.3 points.

-- When Washington piles up more than 395.2 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Washington amasses more than 395.2 yards, the team is 1-1 against the spread and 1-1 overall.

-- This season the Huskies have 19 turnovers, four fewer than the Cougars have takeaways (23).
+- The Huskies have turned the ball over 19 times, four fewer times than the Cougars have forced turnovers (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.